 Naturally we spent the entire drive home hatching a plan to put it on our driveway.
 Ah, even 20 years ago, PetrolBlog logic was in full swing…

 We didn’t buy it, but I kind of wish we had.
 Which is clearly why my attention was drawn to this Trabant caught in the classifieds.
 At first glance it looks just like any other Trabant, but then you realise it’s right-hand drive.
 Was the East German government planning on exporting the Trabant 601 to an unsuspecting UK market?

-Well no, this is in actual fact a recent right-hand drive conversion, carried out by a specialist restoration and tuning company based 50 miles outside of Bucharest in Bulgaria.
+Well no, this is in actual fact a recent right-hand drive conversion, carried out by a specialist restoration and tuning company based 50 miles outside of the Romanian city of Bucharest, in Bulgaria.
 A right-hand drive Trabant – bet you never saw that coming?
 Unless you happened to notice the plumes of acrid smoke trailing behind it as it hurtled towards you.

 Peter Yosifov, the chap behind the right-hand drive conversion told PetrolBlog the Trabant 601 featured in the advertisement was built to order for an English collector and has already been sold, but they are already working on a second conversion.
 The price for a right-hand drive Trabant?
 A mere £11,500 – just a little less than the price of two base-spec Dacia Sanderos…